Language selection

 Scientists at the Bedford Institute of Oceanography have studied the properties of seawater in the Gully for decades.
 A lot has been learned about circulation patterns, chemistry, nutrients, microbes and plankton.
 Water properties are now sampled twice a year in the spring and fall at fixed stations in the MPA during the Atlantic Zone Monitoring Program.
 In addition to these ship-based measurements, water column data for temperature, salinity and current were collected by using a water sampling device.
 This baseline data could be used to show trends and changing conditions over time and may be useful when considering effects of climate change.

-A Conductivity Temperature Depth (CTD) rosette (water sampling device) being deployed
+A Conductivity Temperature Depth (CTD) rosette (water sampling device) being deployed.

-A Conductivity Temperature Depth (CTD) rosette (water sampling device) being deployed
+A Conductivity Temperature Depth (CTD) rosette (water sampling device) being deployed.

-Benthic Research
+Benthic research

-Whale Studies
+Whale studies

 In 1988, researchers in the Biology Department at Dalhousie University began studying whales in the Gully.
 The resident population of endangered Scotian Shelf Northern bottlenose whales have been the focus of much of the research in the MPA, though data is collected on many cetacean species that regularly use the canyon.
 Academic and government scientists monitor the occurrence, habitat use, population trends, and behaviour of cetaceans using a variety of methods such as vessel-based surveys, photo-identification techniques and passive acoustic monitoring (PAM).
 Since 2012, DFO Maritimes has maintained a PAM site within the Gully, and datasets collected from this site represent the longest acoustic timeseries available for Atlantic Canada.
-Analysis of this acoustic data has revealed that several baleen and toothed whale species regularly occur in the Gully throughout the year.
-This includes at-risk whales such as blue, fin, northern bottlenose, Sowerby’s beaked whales, sei, humpback, sperm and Cuvier’s beaked whales.
-These studies demonstrate that the Gully is an important feeding area for northern bottlenose and Sowerby’s beaked whales.
+Analysis of this acoustic data has revealed that several baleen and toothed whales species regularly occur in the Gully throughout the year.
+This includes at-risk whales such as:

-Researchers collecting data on Northern Bottlenose whales in the Gully. © Northern Bottlenose Whale Project, Dalhousie University
+Researchers collecting data on Northern Bottlenose whales in the Gully. © Northern Bottlenose Whale Project, Dalhousie University.

-Researchers collecting data on Northern Bottlenose whales in the Gully. © Northern Bottlenose Whale Project, Dalhousie University
+Researchers collecting data on Northern Bottlenose whales in the Gully. © Northern Bottlenose Whale Project, Dalhousie University.

 Government research vessels have undertaken trawl surveys in the Gully for more than 50 years as part of a region-wide fish and invertebrate monitoring program.
 Everything caught in the trawl is identified, weighed and measured.
 Sex, age and condition are recorded and stomachs are routinely collected for prey analysis.
 Additional tissue samples support genetic and contaminant studies.
 This information contributes to the regional DFO fish stock assessments and is an essential monitoring tool for the health of the ecosystems.
 The industry-DFO halibut longline survey occurs yearly.
 It provides a primary index of exploitable biomass for the assessment of the Atlantic Halibut and is a platform for other halibut science.
 The survey also provides important information for MPA monitoring relative to abundance, size distribution and diversity of selected longline-valuable species in the Gully.